thegrumpys/odop/docs/design/menu.md

 This menu item allows the selection of the "nearest" design from a catalog of standard designs.
 It is similar to the PCyl-CLI SELECT CATALOG command.

+#### -------------------------------------
-### Action : Trade
+### Action : Execute
-This menu item provides a similar feature to the PCyl-CLI Trade command.
-One possible implementation is to pop up a form where the user can specify a strategy (radio buttons similar to the current 0 – 3), over-ride step size and decide to keep the result or not.
+This menu item will trigger the play-back of a previously recorded sequence.
+A popup (?) can provide the user an opportunity to supply a (file?) name to specify the sequence.
+Some mechanism, for example, user supplied pauses will likely be necessary to allow the user to control the pace so as to observe what is happening.
+Annotations / comments are probably necessary.
+The process of creating play-back sequences (files?) is not required to be user accessible.
+If necessary, generic third party tools can be used to create and annotate play-back recordings.
+#### -------------------------------------

 ### View : Define Sub-Problems
 This menu item provides a user interface to control "IOCLASS" for independent and